-GCP projects have quotas that limit the consumption of a particular resource or API.
-Quotas are in place to protect the wider GCP community by preventing unforeseen spikes in usage.
+Google Cloud projects have quotas that limit the consumption of a particular resource or API.
+Quotas are in place to protect the wider Google Cloud community by preventing unforeseen spikes in usage.
 For example, quotas ensure that a small number of customers or projects cannot monopolize usage of CPU cores in a particular region or zone.

 Plan the capacity requirements of your projects in advance to prevent unexpected limiting of your resource consumption.
-If the quotas are not sufficient, you can request changes in the Quotas section of the GCP Console.
-If you require a large capacity, contact your GCP sales team.
+If the quotas are not sufficient, you can request changes in the Quotas section of the Cloud Console.
+If you require a large capacity, contact your Google Cloud sales team.

 Implement cost controls

 As cloud services scale up, their costs also go up.
-GCP provides several methods to limit resource consumption, and to notify interested parties of relevant billing events.
+Google Cloud provides several methods to limit resource consumption, and to notify interested parties of relevant billing events.